E-Scorching/E-Scorching/Useless.md

-Sometimes when I'm bored as fuck I create code sometimes.
-But then, no one really cares.
+Sometimes when I'm bored as fuck I'll take a year to create.
+But in reality, no one cares.
-Goodluck trying to find them!
-They're all fucking outdated!!!